haidrsalam1/kotlin/kotlin-native/NEW_MM.md

   objects in the heap.
 The more objects that are kept alive, the longer pauses will be.
 Large pauses on the main thread can result in laggy UI event handling.
 Both the pause time and the amount of objects in the heap are printed to the logs for each cycle of GC.
-* Being stop-the-world also means that all threads with K/N runtime initialized on them need to synchronize at the same time in order for the collection to begin.
+* Being stop-the-world also means that all threads with Kotlin/Native runtime initialized on them need to synchronize at the same time in order for the collection to begin.
 This also affects the pause time.
-* There is a complicated relationship between Swift/ObjC objects and their K/N counterparts, that causes Swift/ObjC objects to linger longer than necessary, which means that their K/N counterparts are kept in the heap for longer, contributing to the slower collection time.
+* There is a complicated relationship between Swift/ObjC objects and their Kotlin/Native counterparts, that causes Swift/ObjC objects to linger longer than necessary, which means that their Kotlin/Native counterparts are kept in the heap for longer, contributing to the slower collection time.
 This typically doesn't happen, but in some corner cases, for example, when there's a long loop that on each iteration creates a number of temporary objects that cross the Swift/ObjC interop boundary (e.g. calling a kotlin callback from a loop in swift or vice versa).
   In the logs there's a number of stable refs in the root set.
 If this number keeps growing, it may indicate that Swift/ObjC objects are not being freed when they should.
-  **TODO**: Mitigating
+  Try putting `autoreleasepool` around loop bodies (both Swift/ObjC and Kotlin) that do interop calls.
 * Our GC triggers do not adapt to the workload: collection may be requested far more frequently than necessary, which means that GC time may dominate actually useful application run time and pause the threads more frequently than needed.
   This manifests in time between cycles being close (or even less) than the pause time.
 Both of these numbers are printed